Bernadettenakazibwe/bernadettenakazibwe./README.md

 Through medical apps, even patients in the remote areas can receive high quality healthcare.

+## **Conclusion**

-In conclusion, digital health is still developing.
+Digital health is still developing.
 As per the World Health Global strategy, digital health is to make the high quality health care easily accessible in high icome, middle income and even low income countries between the 2020 and 2025 so that all countries provide strong health services to their citizens.

+## **References**